MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 :construction: The Brain Observatory Toolbox is at an early stage; the interface is not guaranteed stable across the v0.9.x releases.

 :speech_balloon:	Questions?
 Suggestions?
 Roadblocks?
-The developers are regularly monitoring user-posted [GitHub issues](https://github.com/emeyers/Brain-Observatory-Toolbox/issues) & the [File Exchange discussion](https://www.mathworks.com/matlabcentral/fileexchange/90900-brain-observatory-toolbox#discussions_tab).
+The code contributors are regularly monitoring user-posted [GitHub issues](https://github.com/emeyers/Brain-Observatory-Toolbox/issues) & the [File Exchange discussion](https://www.mathworks.com/matlabcentral/fileexchange/90900-brain-observatory-toolbox#discussions_tab).

 ## About the Allen Brain Observatory datasets
 [Data releases](https://portal.brain-map.org/latest-data-release) from the Allen Brain Observatory include two datasets of neural activity recordings: